pdurbin/addressbookmvc/readme.md

 * Go for clarity and simplicity which should ease comparison and improve the pedagogical win.
 * Err on the side of excessive commenting.
 * Implementations MUST include persistence.
-* Implementations SHOULD behave as described in the API doc below, whether it provides an actual API service or merely outputs HTML directly.
+* Implementations SHOULD behave as described in the API doc below, *whether it provides an actual API service or merely outputs HTML directly*.

 ## Contacts